UNXD 130 CBL: Social Action

 Please note that:

 - Enrollment in UNXD 130 is contingent upon acceptance to the program through CSJ.

-- UNXD 130 is open to second-semester first-year through first-semester senior undergraduate students at Georgetown University.
+- UNXD 130 is open to second-semester first-year students until the last semester of graduation

 - Applications for UNXD 130 are accepted on a rolling basis, ending the last day of add/drop.